Generative deep learning improves reconstruction of global historical climate records: Results

-At the global scale, the ensemble configuration (DM-Ens) resolves a long-standing sampling bias in the estimation of Global Mean Temperature (GMT).
+At the global scale, the ensemble configuration (DM-Ens) helps mitigate the effects of sampling bias in the estimation of Global Mean Temperature (GMT).
 GMT estimates constrained by realistic HadCRUT5 coverage patterns (masked ground truth in Fig. \ref{fig:fig3}e,f) exhibit systematic biases (e.g., a warm bias historically and a cool bias in recent decades), driven by sparse observations in polar and oceanic regions~\cite{cowtan2014coverage}.
 Our reconstruction corrects this, yielding GMT residuals closer to the ground truth than the ``masked" baseline and benchmark methods.
 This demonstrates that the generative ensemble actively corrects for the representational bias inherent in the instrumental record.

 We extend this temporal evaluation to precipitation using the sparse station coverage of the GPCC dataset (Supplementary Figs.~\ref{fig:precip_dynamic} and \ref{fig:missing_ratio}e,f).
 The ADW benchmark collapses to climatology wherever observations are absent, eliminating natural variability and failing to represent the underlying temporal dynamics.
 In contrast, our framework reconstructs coherent variability across all indicators, recovering the dynamical structure that traditional methods systematically suppress.
-Consequently, ADW exhibits consistently higher errors and biases, with a variance bias twice as large as in our reconstruction (Supplementary Fig.~\ref{fig:precip_dynamic}a–e).
+Consequently, ADW exhibits comparatively higher errors and biases, with a variance bias roughly twice as large as in our reconstruction (Supplementary Fig.~\ref{fig:precip_dynamic}a–e).
 This confirms the improved capability of our generative method to characterize precipitation dynamics and capture extreme events.
 Moreover, the DM-Ens provides an improved way to quantify uncertainty: The predicted ensemble spread reliably brackets the ground-truth evolution of global land-mean precipitation, even on decadal time scales (Supplementary Fig.~\ref{fig:precip_dynamic}f,g).